-And to think it all started out with a bent an battered metal trunk.
-Psst if you’d like to know what else we’re hiding behind that metal trunk go have a looksee here.
+And to think it all started with a bent and battered metal trunk.
+Psst if you’d like to know what else we’re hiding behind that metal trunk have a looksee here.

 Oh before I forget.
-If you’re looking for some of the things we used in this makeover, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a very small commission from Amazon.
+If you’re looking for some of the things we used in this makeover, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a tiny commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you 😉

 Last update on 2019-03-25 / Source Amazon Affiliates